Rohm & Haas

 More than 16,500 Rohm and Haas professionals develop specialty and performance materials for customers in more than 100 facilities with operations in 27 countries.* The company’s Philadelphia (PA) headquarters employs about 1,000 people and houses its worldwide data center.
 Needless to say, the company has developed business continuity and disaster response plans that it regularly updates and tests.

-Attainium’s Disaster Experience is an interactive session designed to give the participants hands-on experience in dealing with unexpected crisis and disruption.
-It is conducted in a unique role-play simulation format that enables participants to enhance their crisis communications and decision-making skills while taking away the knowledge to improve their own disaster planning and response capabilities.
-The session has presented in many settings nationwide and continues to be very popular with those who have "survived."
+Attainium’s Disaster Experience is an interactive, facilitated session designed to give participants hands-on experience in dealing with unexpected crisis and disruption.
+It is conducted in a unique role-play simulation format that enables participants to enhance their crisis communication and decision-making skills while taking away the knowledge to improve their own disaster planning and response capabilities.
+The session has been presented in many settings nationwide and remains very popular among those who have "survived."

 Rohm & Haas had approximately 40 participants for their session, including the team members and observers.
 “Because the group was so large, we split up into two teams, and each worked the same scenario with two different team leaders,” Hoover said.
 “Just the difference in how the two teams handled things was educational, with one group moving things around so they could be closer together for communication and the other remaining around one large table.